jg-rp/golden-liquid/README.md

 - `absent` - Indicates that the test cases is asserting the absence of a feature.
 For example, the absence of a logical `not` operator.
 - `utc` - The test case assumes the host timezone is set to UTC

+Pull requests to add or update tags are welcome.

 ## Benchmark fixtures

 The `benchmark_fixtures` folder contains Liquid templates and data useful for benchmarking Liquid engines.
 For each folder in `benchmark_fixtures`, the convention is that `data.json` contains render context data, and `templates/index.liquid` is the "base" template that might include/render other templates in the `templates` folder.